 Starfall Education Foundation is a nonprofit organization that offers both free and paid resources on their website.
-Starfall® began with resources for learning to read, and they have expanded to offer math and language arts resources for pre-kindergarten through third grade.
-The site is ideal for children at the beginning reading stage.
-The curriculum is aligned with the Common Core State Standards for mathematics and English language arts.
+Starfall® began with resources for learning to read, and they have expanded to offer math and language arts resources for pre-kindergarten through fifth grade.
+The site is ideal for children at the beginning reading stage and that is the aspect of the site I focus on in this review.

 Many of their resources are free, but membership gives you access to additional reading activities (particularly past the early stages), their math lessons and activities, and many more animated songs.
 Apps for mobile devices are available for both the free and the membership content.